frangucc/thenodechronbook/README.md

 PRESENT DAY

+PAGE 6, 7, 8, 9

-** THE NODE CHRONICLES INTRO: ** Page 3: Gou and his brother Nōn are having a conversation in Gou's bedroom about hacking.
+** THE NODE CHRONICLES INTRO: ** Gou and his brother Nōn are having a mixed conversation in their secret basement headqaurters about their father, hacking and some of the cool stuff Gou's been setting up around the house.
+You get a sense for what sorts of projects Gou's working on and his relationship with his father and siblings.

-> **PANEL ONE** - GOU IS FIXATED ON SOMETHING HE IS WORKING ON.
-TBD
+* **1 CAP:** Swarn to be a normal boy and not to get caught up in computers and technology, Gou Sokyeo taught himself the art of electrical computer engineering against his fathers wishes.

+> **PANEL ONE** - GOU IS FIXATED ON A HIGHLY EXPIRAMENTAL PROJECT.
+HE'S TRYING TO SEE IF HE CAN RETROFIT OLD DESKTOP POWER SUPPLIES INTO ULTRA EFFICIENT POWER SOURCES BY REPLACING THEIR STANDARD COPPER COILS WITH RODIN COILS.
+WE SEE GOU TRIAGING OUT THE EXISTING COPPER COILS AND EXAMINING THEM UNDER A LIGHT.

+* **2 Nōn:** What's dad so against technology anyhow?
+And why are you salvaging these old coils?

+* **3 Gou** I dunno.
+I think he doesn't want me to grow up to fast... that and I think something happened to him in the field just before he went on his sabbatical.
+And I'm replacing the coils with Rodin coils.
+Trying something...

+* **4 Nōn** You know if he catches you down here with all this stuff he's gonna kill you.

+* **5 Gou** I got eyes and ears on him all the time.
+You see this sonar sensor?
+If he even comes near the basement door upstairs I'll know.

-* **1 CAP:** Swarn never to mess with computers and technology, Gou Sokyeo taught himself against his fathers wishes.
-Disguised as a normal thirteen year old boy, he is one of most elite ECE hackers in the world.
-Living in a world of mass confusion, he prowls the field of technology discovering new ways to improve life as we know it.
+* **6 CAP** Disguised as a normal thirteen year old boy, he is one of most elite ECE hackers in the world.
+From his secret basement headquarters in Garfield Park, he takes part in the most innovative programming and engineering projects known to man.

-* **2 Nōn:** TBD
+* **7 Nōn** The guys a couch potatoe.

+* **8 Gou** You know Vero said he wasn't always a bum, and that one day he completely changed, almost as if he gave up on life.

+* **9 Nōn** Where's Lilu?

+* **10 Gou** She's out flying the drone I built her.
+Check it out, I can see whatever the drone sees.

+* **11 Nōn** That's fricking crazy!
+You did that with the PI zero?

+* **12 Gou** Yep.

+* **13 Nōn** How are you transmitting the footage?

+* **14 Gou** Using a Particle Electron, they sent me one to test.
+It's got a Ublox chip that gives me 3G access.
+Pretty much works anywhere a phone works.

+* **15 Nōn** Dope.
+You gonna use that for the near space weather balloon project?

+* **16 Gou** Pier 19 baby.
+Disrupt.
+Still need to figure out how to insulate everything.
+It get's pretty cold up there.

+* **17 Nōn** You're crazy.
+You're gonna get in serious trouble.

+* **SOUND** Blip.
+Blip Bleep.

+* **18 Gou** Crap someones coming.
+Jinx, open terminal.
+Jinx, turn on camera eight.

+* **19 Gou** Ugh it's Lilu.
+Nevermind.
+Go get her and bring her upstairs, tell her I'll look at the drone in a bit to go do something else.

+* **17 Nōn** What do I look like?

+* **18 Nōn** Fine...
+I'll do it, but you owe me.
+We're playing soccer later.
+For an hour.

 ---